A dog trainer? …A man? ….A myth?

 Amazing Dog Training Man’s Support Team

 My wife, Rachael, helps with all the behind the scenes stuff which make my eyeballs hurt.
 Stuff like websites, paperwork and all the other little details that come with running a business.
-So while I may be the face of the business, she is definitely the brains.
+So while I may be the face of the business, she is definitely the brains you can download netflix tv series.
 And the critters, Scarlett and Spencer, keep things fun and interesting and even help out once in a while.

 Now, before we end this little book, I’d like to just share one more quick story explaining why I call myself The Amazing Dog Training Man.